Will Congress act on guns after Sandy Hook, Buffalo, Uvalde?

 Last year, the House passed two bills to expand background checks on firearms purchases.
 One would have closed a loophole for private and online sales.
 The other would have extended the background check review period, a response to the church shooting of Black people by a white man in South Carolina.

-Both languished in the 50-50 Senate where Democrats have a narrow majority because of Vice President Kamala Harris’ ability to cast a tie-breaking vote but need at least 10 Republicans to overcome a filibuster.
+Schumer immediately set them in motion for votes as Murphy and the other senators spend the next 10 days or so trying to draft a compromise.
+Both bills had languished in the 50-50 Senate, where Democrats have only a narrow majority because of Vice President Kamala Harris’ ability to cast a tie-breaking vote and need at least 10 Republicans to overcome a filibuster.

-The stalemate has renewed calls to do away with the Senate filibuster rules for legislation, as the Senate has already done for nominations, lowering the threshold to a 51-vote majority for passage.

-“Why do you go through all the hassle of getting this job, of putting yourself in a position of authority if your answer is that as the slaughter increases, as our kids run for their lives, we do nothing?”
-Murphy said in a fiery speech late Tuesday as news spread of the Texas massacre.
+“What we continue to run up against is the Senate rules, which are rigged in such a way that it ignores what the American people want,” said Christian Heyne, vice president of policy at Brady, an organization pressing to end gun violence.

-Cornyn told reporters he was on his way to Texas and would talk with them later.
-Cruz issued a statement calling it “a dark day.
+Cornyn and Cruz were both in Uvalde on Wednesday.
+Cruz earlier issued a statement calling Tuesday “a dark day.
 We’re all completely sickened and heartbroken.”

-Associated Press writers Darlene Superville, Mary Clare Jalonick, Alan Fram and Farnoush Amiri contributed to this report.
+Associated Press writers Darlene Superville, Mary Clare Jalonick, Alan Fram, Farnoush Amiri and Chris Megerian in Washington and Susan Haigh in Hartford, Connecticut, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.